-Avoid running digital lines under the device because this couples noise onto the die.
-Allow the analog ground plane to run under the AD7172-2 to prevent noise coupling.
-The power supply lines to the AD7172-2 must use as wide a trace as possible to provide low impedance paths and reduce glitches on the power supply line.
-Shield fast switching signals like clocks with digital ground to prevent radiating noise to other sections of the board, and never run clock signals near the analog inputs.
+Avoid running digital lines under the device because this couples noise onto the die and allow the analog ground plane to run under the AD7175-2 to prevent noise coupling.
+The power supply lines to the AD7175-2 must use as wide a trace as possible to provide low impedance paths and reduce glitches on the power supply line.
+Shield fast switching signals like clocks with digital ground to prevent radiating noise to other sections of the board and never run clock signals near the analog inputs.
 Avoid crossover of digital and analog signals.
 Run traces on opposite sides of the board at right angles to each other.
-This technique reduces the effects of feedthrough on the board.
+This technique reduces the effects of feed through on the board.
 A microstrip technique is by far the best but is not always possible with a double-sided board.

 Good decoupling is important when using high resolution ADCs.
-The AD7172-2 has three power supply pins: AVDD1, AVDD2, and IOVDD.
+The AD7175-2 has three power supply pins-AVDD1, AVDD2, and IOVDD.
 The AVDD1 and AVDD2 pins are referenced to AVSS, and the IOVDD pin is referenced to DGND.
 Decouple AVDD1 and AVDD2 with a 10 $\mu F$ capacitor in parallel with a 0.1 $\mu F$ capacitor to AVSS on each pin.
 Place the 0.1 $\mu F$ capacitor as close as possible to the device on each supply, ideally right up against the device.
 Decouple IOVDD with a 10 $\mu F$ capacitor in parallel with a 0.1 $\mu F$ capacitor to DGND.
 Decouple all analog inputs to AVSS.
 If an external reference is used, decouple the REF+ and REF- pins to AVSS.

-The AD7172-2 also has two on-board LDO regulators, one that regulates the AVDD2 supply and one that regulates the IOVDD supply.
-For the REGCAPA pin, use 1 $\mu F$ and 0.1 $\mu F$ capacitors to AVSS.
-Similarly, for the REGCAPD pin, use 1 $\mu F$ and 0.1 $\mu F$ capacitors to DGND.
+The AD7175-2 also has two on-board LDO regulators-one that regulates the AVDD2 supply and one that regulates the IOVDD supply.
+For the REGCAPA pin, it is recommended that 1 $\mu F$ and 0.1 $\mu F$ capacitors to AVSS be used.
+Similarly, for the REGCAPD pin, it is recommended that 1 $\mu F$ and 0.1 $\mu F$ capacitors to DGND be used.

-If using the AD7172-2 for split supply operation, a separate plane must be used for AVSS.
+If using the AD7175-2 for split supply operation, a separate plane must be used for AVSS.